 LuAnn and Bob met in Alaska, were married in 1974, and now live in the Berkshires of Western Massachusetts, where Bob has operated a retail business for 44 years.
 They have four daughters, and many exceptional grandchildren.
 LuAnn's educational background is in psychology and journalism, literature and Bible, and she has received training in Graphics Arts and cross-cultural ministry.
 Throughout the years she has served in churches as Worship Leader, Secretary, Sunday School teacher, and Trustee.

-Susan Choquette, RN, has been involved in Africa Connect since its inception, and currently President of the Board of Directors as well Director of Ian Memorial Sponsorship Fund and Director of Medical and Health Initiatives.
+Susan Choquette, RN, has been involved in Africa Connect since its inception She currently serves as President of the Board of Directors, Director of Ian Memorial Sponsorship Fund and Director of Medical and Health Initiatives.
 Sue first traveled to Kenya in 2009 to personally witness health care in the third world, and has returned nearly every year since.
 She has developed a team of passionate and able Kenyan medical professionals, who work alongside our Kenyan partners to provide basic health care and preventative health education, serving in clinics in remote villages basically devoid of medical care.
-Sue also oversees medical care for our students and sometimes their parents who are in need of urgent care or emergency surgeries.
+She advises in situations where medical care is necessary for our students, and sometimes their parents, who are in need of urgent care or emergency surgeries.
 She relentlessly strives to work smarter and more effectively in this realm, and hopes to one day see a permanent clinic serving the local slum.
-In America, she assists in promotional events and presentations at local charity organizations, churches, and private homes.
+In America, she assists in promotional events and presentations at local charity organizations, churches, and other venues.

-Sue is a registered nurse who has worked in the area of infection control and infectious diseases in Berkshire County, MA for the past 34 years, and has diverse experience in all aspects of long term care.
-Since 2005 she has been working for the Berkshire County Sheriff's Department at the Berkshire County Jail & House of Correction in Pittsfield, MA, initially as the HIV/AIDS Program Coordinator and infectious disease nurse.
-In 2013 she moved to the Programs and Treatments department, where she developed and facilitated a substance abuse rehabilitation program for male and female inmates.
+Sue is a registered nurse with 45 years of experience in all aspects of long-term care, with specific expertise (20 years) in the area of infection control and infectious diseases.
+She served for 8 years as the HIV/AIDS Program Coordinator for the Berkshire county Sheriff's Office at the Berkshire County Jail & House of Correction in Pittsfield, MA.
+When the program was defunded by the state in 2013, she moved to the Programs and Treatments department, where she developed and facilitated an intensive substance abuse rehabilitation program for male and female inmates until her retirement in 2020.

 Sue and her husband Bob were both born and raised in Tyringham, MA, and have two grown sons and two grandsons.
-Sue has consistently been active in the life of her local church, serving as Sunday school teacher and superintendent, director of Vacation Bible School, Mission Board chairman, organist and Director of Music Ministry, and more.
+Sue is consistently active in the life of her local church, currently serving as organist, pianist and worship bank leader, chairma of the MIssions Committee, and member of the church's medical response team.

-She is a talented singer-songwriter who has released two CDs, one a collection of original contemporary Christian songs.
+She is a talented singer-songwriter who has released two CDs, the most recent being a collection of original contemporary Christian songs.

 Bob and Mary Brinton have been friends with the Herrings since 1975 and also live in the Berkshires.
 Bob has been a consultant to the Board of Africa Connect since its beginnings, and in 2014 became a Director on the Board.
 We are very grateful for the depth of his insight, and his commitment to this vision.